proarhant/python-docker-k8s/README.md

 # python-docker-k8s
 Demo of a sample `Python Flask` web app running on `Kubernetes`.

 This web application has been tested in local `Python` environment and then containerized in `Docker`.
-I will deploy this Dockerized web app in `Kubernetes` using `LoadBalancer` service.
-For the demo purpose, a `minikube` K8s cluster will be used.
+For demo purpose, I will deploy this Dockerized web app in `Kubernetes` using `LoadBalancer` service in a `minikube` K8s cluster.
+In production environment, we mostly use `Ingress` that exposes HTTP and HTTPS routes from outside the K8s cluster to services within the cluster.

 # Python applicaiton in Flask framework
 This is a sample `Python Flask` application that displays both in `console and web browser` its current `mode of environment` (e.g. Production, Development, Staging, etc) along with the `port` it listens to.